 The United States and Mongolia have signed a cultural accord, a Peace Corps accord, and a consular convention.
-English has been compulsory in Mongolian schools since 2005, and interest among Mongolians in learning English and in studying in the United States increases every year.
-Since 2011, the government of Mongolia has committed $600,000 annually to co-fund the Fulbright masters program, tripling the number of Mongolians who study in the United States under this initiative.
-In addition, over 1,500 Mongolian students study at American colleges and universities, some via private scholarships.
-Approximately 90 Mongolians travel to the United States every year on U.S. government-funded educational, professional, and cultural exchange programs, and the launch in 2017 of a new exchange program for high school students will further increase this number.
+English has been compulsory in Mongolian schools since 2005, and interest among Mongolians in learning English and studying in the United States increases every year.
+Since 2011, the Government of Mongolia has committed $600,000 annually to co-fund the Fulbright masters’ program, tripling the number of Mongolians who study in the United States under this initiative.
+In addition, more than 1,500 Mongolians study at U.S. colleges and universities, some via private scholarships.
+Approximately 120 Mongolians travel to the United States every year on U.S. government-funded educational, professional, and cultural exchange programs.
+Since 2017, 20 Mongolian high students a year participate in the Future Leaders Exchange (FLEX) program.
 U.S. and Mongolian legislators also participate in exchanges in which they share information and experiences about democracy and institutional reform.
-Mongolia deployed troops to Iraq from 2003 through October 2008 and now has 233 troops in Afghanistan supporting Coalition operations.
+Created in 2007, Mongolia’s alumni network, the Mongolian

 U.S. Assistance to Mongolia